 Royal Tunbridge Wells pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Royal Tunbridge Wells is high; grass is high.
-Tomorrow (26 June 2026) levels are similar - grass remains high, cypress at low levels.
-Over the following five days cypress and grass will decrease.
+Today (16 July) pollen in Royal Tunbridge Wells is medium; grass is medium.
+Tomorrow (17 July 2026) levels are similar - grass declining.
+Over the following five days grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app